tenebrius1/tp/docs/UserGuide.md

 ### Viewing help: `help`

-Shows a message with all the commands available to use on `CliTutors`.
+Opens a window with all the commands available to use on CLITutors.

 <details open>
 <summary style="cursor: pointer;">Expected outcome:</summary>